CONTENT WARNING for rape myths.

-Now, although these laws were written in a patriarchy, that doesn’t mean they don’t challenge patriarchy or toxic masculinity.
-Seriously, none of them consider extenuating circumstances when the man has illicit sex; his guilt is never up for debate.
+This complicates how we interpret the laws, but it doesn’t mean the author intended to promote the values of patriarchy or toxic masculinity.
+Seriously, none of these laws consider extenuating circumstances when the man has illicit sex; his guilt is never up for debate.
 The only questions are the penalty and whether the woman shares his guilt.

 My inner feminist does not have a problem with this.

-Meanwhile, various factors drove how the laws were arranged, including: (i) whether the redactor had pre-existing laws or wrote new ones, (ii) whose questions he principally wanted to address (answer: men’s), (iii) what ideology he wanted to promote, and (iv) methodical presentation.
+However, other factors played a part in how the laws were arranged, including: (i) whether the redactor had pre-existing laws or wrote new ones, (ii) whose questions he principally wanted to address (answer: men’s), and (iii) methodical presentation.

 2. A betrothed woman could ‘cry out’ after she was raped

-- the sole purpose of the woman crying out is to prevent the man from raping her, and
+- when the woman cries out she’s trying to prevent the man raping her, and

-- if he succeeds in raping her, she shares in his guilt.
+- if he does rape her, she shares in his guilt.

 I think both assumptions are false.

-Logic says the lawmaker knew that (a) a rapist could have silenced his victim forcibly, and (b) even if the rapist didn’t silence her and she cried out, there’s no guarantee, even in a city, that help would come.
+Any lawmaker with a brain would have known (a) a rapist could silence his victim forcibly, and (b) even if the woman cried out, there’s no guarantee, even in a city, that help would come.

 So Tamar put dust on her head [in grief] and tore the long-sleeved robe which she had on, and she put her hand on her head and went away crying out [for help].

-Tamar cried out for help in the city, but after she was raped.
+Tamar cried out for help in the city, after she was raped.
+And no one, no one blamed her.